anna-fontani/Data-cleaning-and-preprocessing/README.md

 In future research, it would be essential to consider areas that demand managers with different level of training.
 Nonfamily labour employed can also signify other developments of farms (technological, professional), which are not displayed by data available for this research.

 In next projects we will apply different ML models, evaluate their results, and perform hyperparameters tuning to optimize models performance.

 ## References

-Bhandari, A. (2024).
+- Bhandari, A. (2024).
 Feature Scaling: Engineering, Normalization, and Standardization. [online] Analytics Vidhya.
 Available at: https://www.analyticsvidhya.com/blog/2020/04/feature-scaling-machine-learning-normalization-standardization.

+- Chip (2023).
+How to read a correlation heatmap? [online] Quanthub.
+Available at: https://www.quanthub.com/how-to-read-a-correlation-heatmap/.

-Kang, H. (2013).
+- Kang, H. (2013).
 The Prevention and Handling of the Missing Data.
 Korean Journal of Anesthesiology, [online] 64(5), pp.402–406. doi:https://doi.org/10.4097/kjae.2013.64.5.402.

-Towards Data Science (2019).
+- Towards Data Science (2019).
 Preprocessing: Regression Imputation of Missing Continuous Values. [online] Towards Data Science.
 Available at: https://towardsdatascience.com/preprocessing-regression-imputation-of-missing-continuous-values-f612179bafb4.

-Sarath, S.L.
+- Sarath, S.L.
 (2019).
 Pairplot Visualization. [online] Medium.
 Available at: https://medium.com/analytics-vidhya/pairplot-visualization-16325cd725e6.

-Stojiljković, M. (n.d.).
+- Stojiljković, M. (n.d.).
 NumPy, SciPy, and Pandas: Correlation With Python. [online] realpython.com.
 Available at: https://realpython.com/numpy-scipy-pandas-correlation-python [Accessed 5 Apr.
 2024].

-Chip (2023).
-How to read a correlation heatmap? [online] Quanthub.
-Available at: https://www.quanthub.com/how-to-read-a-correlation-heatmap/.